Pierre Legendre (ecologist)

-Pierre Legendre (born 5 October 1946), is an Emeritus professor of ecology at Université de Montréal.
-He founded the field of Numerical Ecology, which is a quantitative subdiscipline of community ecology, with his brother the oceanographer Louis Legendre.
+Pierre Legendre (born 5 October 1946), is an emeritus professor of ecology at Université de Montréal.
+He founded the field of numerical ecology, which is a quantitative subdiscipline of community ecology, with his brother the oceanographer Louis Legendre.

-Pierre Legendre obtained an MSc in zoology from McGill University in 1969, and at age 24, he earned a PhD in evolutionary biology from the University of Colorado in 1971.
+Pierre Legendre obtained an MSc in zoology from McGill University in 1969, and at age 24, he earned a PhD in evolutionary biology from the University of Colorado Boulder in 1971.
 From 1971 to 1972, he was a postdoctoral fellow at Lund University in Sweden.
-From 1972 to 1980, he was Research Associate, then Research Director in an Environmental Science research centre at Université du Québec à Montréal.
+From 1972 to 1980, he was research associate, then research director in an environmental science research centre at Université du Québec à Montréal.
 Since 1980, he has been professor of quantitative ecology in the department of biological sciences at Université de Montréal.
-He retired from teaching in September 2024 and was appointed Professor Emeritus at Université de Montréal in 2025, where he pursues his research.
+He retired from teaching in September 2024 and was appointed professor emeritus at Université de Montréal in 2025.

-Legendre has published 14 books and over 350 scientific papers. in career.
-He has been listed as a Web of Science Highly Cited Researcher in Ecology/Environment in all lists that were published to this day: in 2001, then from 2014 to 2021.
-His Hirsch index (h) is 88 on Web of Science, which does not count the citations of his books, and 131 on Google Scholar, which includes these citations.

-According to Google Scholar, he is the most cited author in the world in the fields of Beta diversity, Community ecology, Numerical ecology, Multivariate statistics and Quantitative ecology.